deepak300811/printful-quiz/README.md

+- Developed and Designed by : Deepak Kumar (deepak300811@gmail.com)

 # Third party / Helper libraries used in this project

 1. For styling: TailwindCSS coupled with styled components are used .